Edwards-R/redlist_docs/wider_data/investigation/range checker.md

 Quite clearly, the 2018 data likely does not represent the 'true' distribution of *Vespula rufa: iso.
 Archer: 1989* in 2018.
 This lack of representation is quite simply the result of low data volume and is common throughout the BWARS dataset.

 ## Year bounding
 The solution BWARS has applied to this attempts to strike a balance between precision and data volume.
-When given a year `Y` and taxon `T`, the database calculates the number of records within one year either side of `Y` for that taxon.
-This is `Y +1 -1`.
+When given a year `Y` and taxon `T`, the database calculates the number of records within one year either side of `Y` for that taxon `T`.
+This range is `Y +1 -1`.
 If the number of records of `T` in `Y +1 -1` is fewer than 200, the range of `Y` is expanded until it is e.g. `Y +1 -2`, `Y +2 -2` etc.

 For *Vespula rufa: iso.
 Archer: 1989* in 2018, the bounds for `Y` are 2012 and 2022 resulting in 202 records total.
 This results in the map